Improve Padel serve with spin, speed, and accuracy tips.

 Five key tips to improve your padel serve.

 The coach shares really useful insights on how to serve effectively, based on what top players do.
-Understanding these five sim [...]
+Understanding these five simple principles can significantly enhance your own serve technique [...]